PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: MEMBER WELFARE COMMITTEE {#6-3}

-The Member Welfare Committee (MWC) shall be formed on an as-needed basis as stipulated in Article One, Section Four.
+The Member Welfare Committee (MWC) shall be formed on an as-needed basis as stipulated in Article One, Section Four, composed of Chapter members and local comrades.
 The combined CCC and CRC shall appoint a MWC chair tasked with fielding MWC reports and coordinating formation of MWC(s) as needed.
 At time of taking office, the MWC Chair must be a National Organization member with a non-disclosure agreement on file with the Organization.
 Aside from the MWC chair, the committee shall be dissolved when it is determined by the MWC, the CCC, or the affected person that the situation is stable.

 MWC matters include, but are not limited to, issues between members, officers and members, and officers themselves that may affect organizational participation or the ability to provide instruction.
 The purpose of the MWC should align with the chapter’s established expectations for conduct, which include principles such as engaging in good faith.